GBiondo1310/esp32_server/README.md

 1. Connect your board and set it to BOOT mode;
 2. Modify SSID and PASSWORD in consts file
-3. Upload the two required files with:
+3. Upload the required files with:
     ```
     ampy -p PORT put src/_consts.py
     ampy -p PORT put src/endpoint.py